I’m Amy Scott, nomad-in-chief here at Nomadtopia.

 By late 2017 we’d decided to settle—for now—in Mexico City, and things got even crazier when we had TWINS in 2019!

 To learn even more about me and Nomadtopia, check out the interviews and guest posts I’ve done.

 Let’s Keep in Touch!

-Sign up below to receive my weekly dispatches from the road with tips and tools for creating and living your Nomadtopia.
+Sign up below to receive my dispatches from the road with tips and tools for creating and living your Nomadtopia.

 Amy has traveled the world and knows her stuff when it comes to living a true Nomadtopia lifestyle.
-Whether you’re trying to figure out insurance, taxes, or finding a place to live, Amy and Nomadtopia.com is THE go-to resource for anyone looking to make their living while traveling the world.
+Whether you’re trying to figure out insurance, taxes, or finding a place to live, Amy and Nomadtopia.com are THE go-to resource for anyone looking to make their living while traveling the world.

 —Faith Fuller, DesktopDocumentaries.com